 However, aphids, mealybugs, slugs, and snails can be a problem.
 Control using Neem oil or insecticidal soap.

-Squirrels and birds also have a habit of nibbling on this plant if grown outdoors.
+Squirrels and birds also habitually nibble on this plant if grown outdoors.

 Root rot is the single biggest killer of this plant.

-Despite the nickname of “salad bowl,” this aeonium is toxic to both pets and humans.
+Despite the nickname “salad bowl,” this aeonium is toxic to both pets and humans.